Consistency training III: An engineer's guide to the literature

 CPC gets upgrades.

 proposed a more complicated version of cropping.
 They divide each image into a grid of patches, run them through the model separately, and predict patches below only using the context from above.
-SimCLR A Simple Framework for Contrastive Learning of Visual Representations (2020)

 ———————–